 Even when you’re younger, it can take weeks or even months to recover from a serious injury.
 As we age, our body doesn’t heal itself like it used to.
 In fact, many seniors may never recover to 100 percent due to more brittle bones and pre-existing medical conditions.

 This is why falls are so dangerous for seniors.
-Not only is a fall one of the major causes of death for seniors, even those who survive tend to deal with more complications.
+Not only is a fall one of the major causes of death for older folk, even those who survive tend to deal with more complications.

 With that said, it’s not always impossible to avoid injuries.
-Yes, there are many things you can do to decrease the risk, but if you’re already injured preventative measures won’t really help you in the moment.
-Luckily, there are plenty of ways to help along your recovery.
+Yes, there are many things you can do to decrease the risk, but if you’re already injured, preventative measures won’t really help you in the moment.
+Luckily, there are plenty of ways to help speed your recovery.

 Sadly, you cannot stop your body from aging, though you can slow the process.
 Unfortunately, no matter how well you take care of your body, it will eventually start breaking down.
 Muscles, bones, joints, etc. all start deteriorating, which leads to common injuries such as: